-Foster has advised the Women’s Refugee Commission on quantitative data and mixed-methodological analysis; led client retention research with Mimoza Finance, a microfinance bank in northern India; evaluated programming for Saodat, a NGO in post-Soviet Tajikistan; and spearheaded the work of gender-based violence and economic equality coalitions.
+Foster has advised the Women’s Refugee Commission on qualitative data, gathered in Jordan, Ethiopia, and Burundi, and mixed-methodological analysis when paired with the GBV-IMS quantitative dataset; led client retention research with Mimoza Finance, a microfinance bank in northern India; evaluated programming for Saodat, a NGO in post-Soviet Tajikistan; and spearheaded the work of gender-based violence and economic equality coalitions.
+Most recently, she completed a research study exploring the relationship between masculinity and political activism in MENA with New York University.
+Concurrently, she measured the global scale of violence against women and girls as it is related to structural inequalities and context-specific economic and rights trends for a data analysis project with ActionAid UK.
 Prior to founding Global Insight, Foster steered the policy work of the Women’s Budget Group, a leading London-based economic policy think tank that promotes gender equality in United Kingdom Treasury policy.

 In 2011, Foster conducted interviews with female ex-combatants and peacebuilders along the Afghan border in Tajikistan as foundational research for the Women In Conflict project which launched in Spring 2015.